IB Diploma Program

 An Introduction to the International Baccalaureate Program

-In 1965 the International Baccalaureate (IB) Office was established at Geneva as a foundation under Swiss law.
-The IB Diploma program is recognized as the most academically rigorous high school program in the world.
-Since 1967, the IB program has grown to 2800 authorized IB world schools in over 138 countries.
-Working in three official languages (English, French, and Spanish), the IB programs enjoy (PYP, MYP, DP) the respect and support of many governments, colleges and universities.
+In 1965 the International Baccalaureate (IBO) Organization was established at Geneva as a foundation under Swiss law.
+The IB Diploma Program is recognized as the most academically rigorous high school program in the world.
+Since the first IB Diploma Class of 1968, the four IB programs have grown to 3,786 authorized IB World Schools in 146 countries (as of May 2014).
+Working in three official languages (English, French, and Spanish), the IB programs (PYP, MYP, DP, CC) enjoy the respect and support of governments, colleges, and universities around the world.

 The IB Diploma Program (DP) is a rigorous pre-university course of study, which meets the needs of the highly motivated secondary school student.
 Designed as a comprehensive curriculum that allows its graduates to fulfill requirements of the various national systems of education, the IB DP is based on the pattern of no single country or educational system.
 It provides students of different linguistic, cultural, and educational backgrounds with the intellectual, social and critical perspectives necessary for the adult world that lies ahead of them.